tashoym94/TPS25-SQLITE/README Teacher.md

 We can use a SQL Query to edit and analyze this data easily.

-Soon you'll understand how this query works, but the power of this query is allowing us to know the follwoing city-level insights from potentially thousands of readings with 4 simple lines of code:
+The power of SQL allows us to draw the follwoing city-level insights from potentially thousands of readings with 4 simple lines of code:

 | city  | AVG(temperature) |
 |-------|------------------|